tangalbert919/gigabyte-laptop-wmi/README.md

 - All AORUS models

 The following models are compatible, but **not** yet supported:
-- All Aero 14 models made before 2019 (see issue [TODO: Create issue regarding old Aero 14 models])
+- All Aero 14 models made before 2019 (see [this issue](https://github.com/tangalbert919/gigabyte-laptop-wmi/issues/7))
 - P series models (e.g. P56XT, P34W, P55W)

 The following models are not supported: